prog4biol/pfb2019/projects/project_proposal_guide.md

 Project Proposal and Presentation Guide
 =======================================

-A strong project proposal (and project-end presentation) will satisfy the following points:
+Strong project proposals and project-end presentations satisfy the following points:

 - Description of problem, biological or other (3-4 sentences)